This is the multi-page printable view of this section. Click here to print.

 • https://xxxxxxxx.adguardprivate.com/dns-query

-the IP shown in the dashboard under Client Rankings will be the cluster IP of the load balancer, which is meaningless to you and prevents differentiating individual devices.
+The IPs seen in the Client Rankings in the backend are the cluster IPs of the load balancer, which are meaningless to users and cannot distinguish between different devices.

 Client Rankings

-You can identify different devices by extending the hostname or adding a URL path.
+You can identify different devices by using extended domain names and adding URL paths.

 Custom Client Name

-• On Android, you do not need the protocol prefix tls://; simply enter device1.xxxxxxxx.adguardprivate.com
+• Android devices do not require entering the protocol prefix tls:// during setup; simply input device1.xxxxxxxx.adguardprivate.com

-All devices on a personal service share the service’s query limit of 30 requests per second.
+All devices under personal service share the service’s query limit of 30 requests per second.

-Faster request response: properly set cache TTL, upstream mode, and region selection to reduce first-packet latency and retry rates, significantly improving perceived speed.
+Faster Request Response: Properly configure cache TTL, upstream mode, and region selection to reduce first-packet latency and retry rate, significantly improving perceived speed.

-Paid users utilize the NullPrivate private service; the DNS request path is as follows:
+Paid users utilize AdGuard’s private service.
+The DNS request path is as follows:

 DNS Request Path